 npm run test- runs several tasks in this order:

 npm run test:unit- runs the test suite in node environment.
 It uses Jest as a test runner.

-npm run test:handsontable- runs a single build of Handsontable CE followed by Jasmine test suite and executes in Puppeteer.
+npm run test:walkontable- runs a single build of Walkontable (the Handsontable renderer engine) followed by Jasmine test suite and executes in Puppeteer.

-npm run test:e2e- runs a single build followed by Jasmine test suite and by using the generated bundle
+npm run test:e2e- runs a single build of Handsontable followed by Jasmine test suite and by using the generated bundle

 /dist/handsontable.jsexecutes it in Puppeteer.